Following is an outline of the capabilities of RPM Remote Print Manager® ("RPM"). Not every feature is represented here.

 Networking: RPM is a network print server.
 By default, it listens on port 515 for LPR/LPD traffic.
 You can also add direct printing support on port 9100 or any other port you choose.
-RPM can listen on more than one instance of LPD and direct printing.
+RPM can listen for connections using more than one instance of LPD and direct printing.
 It’s common to see ports 9100 through 9110 used.

 Queues: RPM supports named queues, based on the LPD protocol and enhanced by our Linux heritage.
 Queues have their own setup so you can make transformations and produce outputs independently.
 Furthermore, you can copy the output of one queue to another, so you can have staged processing.
 This is how we achieve our workflow model.